Podocarpus polystachyus

-Podocarpus polystachyus is a species of conifer in the family Podocarpaceae.
+Podocarpus polystachyus, the sea teak, is a species of conifer in the family Podocarpaceae.
 It is found in the tropical coasts of Malay Peninsula, and the islands of Singapore, Lingga, Sumatra, Borneo, Sulawesi, the Maluku, the Philippines and New Guinea; it grows in areas of the high tide mark of sandy beaches and coastal cliffs, and mangrove swamps.

-It is also known as the sea teak.
+Description

+This tree species can grow up to 20m tall.
+It's growth is irregular and stunted when near coastlines, while it's usually conical in trees far from the coastline.
+It's alternate, short-stalk leaves has leathery leafy blades that are narrow lance-shaped, dark green, and is 0.5-1.3 cm-sized.